ErtanMA/rf-spectrum-surveillance/README.md

 # RF Spectrum Surveillance Monitor
 ### Project 1 — Crowdsourced Wideband Spectrum Surveillance

-Implements a complete regulator-style spectrum monitoring pipeline.
+Implements a complete spectrum monitoring pipeline.
 Currently tested on synthetic data.
 ElectroSense PSD dataset (24 MHz – 1.7 GHz) will be used for verification.
 ---